Watermelon and feta salad with marinated olives and preserved lemonPrint Recipe

 Perfect on a hot day, but a little showstopper at the dinner table, wherever you are!

-- Salad So simple yet so different JT (18/03/2019) This is an original salad full of different textures and flavors that marry well.
+- Vegetable and vegetarian So simple yet so different JT (18/03/2019) This is an original salad full of different textures and flavors that marry well.
 The smell of the salad gets to you first and you cannot resist.
 I love the simplicity yet complexity of this salad.
 Try it and you will know what mean.